ashpursglove/Ashs_MEP_Playground/README.md

 | Plotting | [`recharts`](https://recharts.org) for the pump-vs-system chart               |
 | Icons    | [`lucide-react`](https://lucide.dev)                                          |

 Total cold-launch time on a midrange laptop: about a second.
-Compare and contrast.
+YMMV.
 ---

 ## Symbol Library (Full Inventory)